Always more connected

 The pros and cons of hyperconnectivity

-… for children and teens
+… among children and teens

 • According to the INSPQ (2022),2 17% of children ages 6 to 8, 32% of children ages 9 to 11, 74% of teens ages 12 to 14, and 94% of teens ages 15 to 17 own a smartphone.